-To update an individual resource type in a realm, perform an HTTP PUT to the /json{/realm}/resourcetypes endpoint, and specify the UUID in both the URL and the PUT body.
+To update a specific resource type in a realm, send an HTTP PUT request to the /json/realms/root/realms/Realm Name/resourcetypes endpoint, specifying the UUID in both the URL and the PUT body.
 Include a JSON representation of the updated resource type in the PUT data, alongside the UUID.